-African parks and reserves invariably tout themselves as being areas of pristine wilderness, but there’s no question that you will experience untouched Africa at its wildest when you visit the Selous Game Reserve – arguably the greatest wilderness remaining in Africa.
+African parks and reserves invariably tout themselves as being areas of pristine wilderness, but there’s no question that you will experience untouched Africa at its wildest when you go on a selous safari – arguably the greatest wilderness remaining in Africa.

 Selous Game Reserve is huge – at twice the size of South Africa’s Kruger National Park it’s the largest game reserve in Africa.